VynDragon/zephyr/boards/riscv/xt_bl_zb1/doc/index.rst

 Serial Port
 ===========

 The xt_bl_zb1_ uses UART0 as default serial port.
-It is connected to USB Serial converter and port is used for both program and console.
+It is connected to a USB Serial converter and is used for both programming and UART.

 Programming and Debugging